 The Audit Committee is comprised of at least 3 financial literate members as determined and appointed by the Board of Directors.
-At least one member must be an Independent Director.
+At least one member must be aDirector who does not represent a Member.
 The members of the Committee, individually or collectively, are entitled to receive all information needed to accomplish their tasks as defined and are authorized to request such information from any ELINI employee.